ITCS333/course-project-itcs333-sec09-group-44/README.md

    - Database name: `itcs333`
    - Import the `users` table into phpMyAdmin.
    - Admin login: `admin@itcs333.com`
-   - Password: (use the hashed one you generated)
+   - Password: `123456`

 ---

 ### 📅 Submission Deadline
-**November 29 2025**
+**November 29, 2025**

 ---

 ### 📝 Notes
-- This project is developed collaboratively under the official ITCS333 GitHub Classroom.
+This project is developed collaboratively under the official **ITCS333 GitHub Classroom**.

-- Each member must complete their task folder (`task1` – `task5`) and push to this repository.
+Each member completes their assigned task (task1 – task5) in their own folder.

-- Base template and requirements provided by the instructor (Dr. Abdullah Khalifa AlDoseri).
+Shared assets are placed in the **assets/** folder, and shared frontend templates are in the **src/** folder.

+Task 1 (Admin Portal) was implemented by Ajlan Isa Ajlan Ramadhan (202303872), Group 44.
+---
+© 2025 University of Bahrain | ITCS333 Course Project – Group 44